yakubanna/python_tasks/README.md

     An attribute that must return a two-dimensional array of the current state of the field.

-rome_to_arabic is the solution of the problem:
+ROME_TO_ARABIC is the solution of the problem:
 Given a number written in the Roman numeral system.
-You need to write a function that translates it into a decimal number system. spoon is the solution of the problem: It is required to write an interpreter for the isoteric language Spoon (https://ru.wikipedia.org/wiki/Spoon).
+You need to write a function that translates it into a decimal number system.

+SPOON is the solution of the problem: It is required to write an interpreter for the isoteric language Spoon (https://ru.wikipedia.org/wiki/Spoon).
 Running: python3 spoon.py path_to_spoon_code_file.
 IMPORTANT!
 If the read operation from the standard input stream returns EOF, then this should be treated as writing to the cell of code 0.
 We assume that the cells can store signed numbers up to 4 bytes, but if a command is issued to output the value in the cell, then there must be a one-byte value, otherwise we consider this situation undefined behaviour.
 It is assumed that a valid file containing the Spoon code without delimiters (alphabet 0/1) will be fed to the input.